 Once you’ve secured food and water bowls, it’s time to fill them!
-To give your puppy the nutrients he needs, take care to pick out a dog food that’s made for younger dogs.
-Since puppies grow at a rapid rate, they need more nutrients than the average adult dog.
+The next item on your new puppy checklist is dog food that’s made for younger dogs.
+Since puppies grow at a rapid rate, they need more protein and nutrients than the average adult dog.
 Puppy dog food is richer in nutrients to help your puppy stay healthy and strong.
 Ask your vet if you need suggestions for what brand of dog food to buy.

 In addition, high-quality dog treats and chews are a must to reward your puppy and assist in training them.
-Long-lasting chews like bully sticks can promote dental health and soothe sore teething gums.
+Long-lasting chews like bully sticks for dogs can promote dental health and soothe sore teething gums.
 Check out our selection of the best dog treats for puppies to find choices that your dog will enjoy.Shop Healthy Bully Sticks for Dogs

 New puppies are notorious chewers.
 To avoid unwanted holes in shoes or chunks eaten out of furniture, it’s wise to pick up a few squeaky chew toys for your pup to gnaw on instead.
 In addition, you should also take steps to puppy-proof your house.
 Chew toys are no replacement for removing items that you definitely don’t want destroyed.

 Select a leash and collar of the appropriate size and length for your dog.
 Smaller dogs should wear harnesses instead of collars to reduce the risk of harming their necks.
 As your dog grows, you will need to size up to accommodate their larger neck or chest.
 Don’t try to save money by buying a size too large to let your dog “grow into it.”
 They might slip out of it and run away.

 To clean up indoor dog messes, invest in an enzyme stain remover that is meant to be used on urine and other pet stains.
 This type of cleaner removes smells that only your dog can pick up.
-As dogs love to “go” in the same place more than once, it’s important you get rid of that smell right away.
+Since dogs love to “go” in the same place more than once, it’s important you get rid of that smell right away.

 Comments will be approved before showing up.